Cash sweep options from Raymond James

 The available cash in your Raymond James account is automatically transferred into an interest-bearing account allowing your cash to earn competitive interest while also receiving FDIC insurance, or SIPC and/or excess SIPC protection.

-You can select any of the sweep types listed above, or one of our unique combination programs that provide SIPC and excess SIPC protection on cash deposits that exceed the FDIC limit.
+You can select either of the sweep types listed above, or our unique combination sweep option – RJBDP with CIP.
+Through this combination sweep options, any cash that is not swept to RJBDP will be swept to CIP, where it is eligible for SIPC and excess SIPC protection.
 We’re one of only a handful of firms providing you with options like these – and it’s just one of the many ways we put our clients first.

 Raymond James offers several sweep account options, outlined below.
 For the selection that’s best for you, please talk to your financial advisor.